gatherworkshops/digital-information/_courses/web-data-with-sqlite/table-planning.md

       ### Use `numeric` to store numbers

-      USe to store a mix of integer and real numbers
+      Use to store a mix of integer and real numbers

   - content: |